Austria victim theory: Moscow Declaration

-The term "the first victim of Germany", as applied to Austria, first appeared in English-speaking journalism in 1938, before the beginning of the Anschluss.
+The characterization of Austria as a victim of Germany first appeared in English-speaking journalism in 1938, before the beginning of the Anschluss.
 Shortly before the outbreak of the war in 1939, the writer Paul Gallico - himself of partly Austrian origin - published the novel The Adventures of Hiram Holliday, part of which is set in post-Anschluss Austria and depicts an Austrian society strongly detesting the newly imposed Nazi rule, with Austrians feeling oppressed by the vicious alien rule; in Gallico's depiction, there were hardly any Austrians collaborating with the Nazis.

-References to Austria as "the first victim of Germany" appeared in Soviet literature in 1941, after the German invasion of the USSR (Soviet authors called Spain "fascism's first victim", implying combined aggression by Italy and Germany, while Austria was assigned the role of "Hitler's first victim").
-On February 18, 1942, Winston Churchill said in his speech to Austrian emigrants: "We can never forget here on this island that Austria was the first victim of Nazi aggression.
-The people of Britain will never desert the cause of the freedom of Austria from the Prussian yoke".
+References to Austria as a victim of Germany appeared in Soviet literature after the invasion of the USSR and while Soviet authors called Spain "fascism's first victim", implying combined aggression by Italy and Germany, Austria was assigned the role of "Hitler's first victim."
+When the Soviets began occupying Austria after the Red Army defeated German forces, its commanders even reiterated to the troops that Austria was "Hitler's first victim" and stressed for them not to conflate "Austrian civilians with German occupiers."